inpsyde/validator/README.md

 It is possible to create custom validators to be used with the package.

-Custom validators should implements the interface `ExtendedValidatorInterface` which contains the following methods:
+Custom validators should implement the interface `ExtendedValidatorInterface` which contains the following methods:

 * `get_error_code()`
 * `get_input_data()`